techCarpenter/brianjdevries.com/src/now.md

 eleventyNavigation:
   key: Now
   order: "400"
-lastModified: 2022-02-23
+lastModified: 2022-10-05
 showNewsletterForm: false
 ---

 This is where I share what I'm up to right now.
 I'll do my best to keep it updated!

-## Currently...
+## Right now!

-- Working fully remote as a full stack developer for [Life Storage](https://lifestorage.com)
+- Working  remote to Buffalo, NY as a full stack developer for [Life Storage](https://lifestorage.com)
-  - TypeScript (with Vue.js), C#, and SQL
+  - TypeScript, Vue, C#, and SQL
-- Learning functional programming with [Clojure](https://clojure.org)
-- Raising 2 young boys
+- Raising my two sons
 - Working on leading my family better spiritually through devotions and prayer
-- Tracking my habits using the [Don't Break the Chain](https://msbrown.net/chain/) method
+- My wife and I bought our first house, moving mid-October!

 ---